 Don't keep it connected to USB port after the Matrix firmware upload.
 You can use any +5V source connected to the slave board using USB connector, or +5V pin.

-1. Click the [Matrix] selector in the top of the boards table to select the slave matrix table.
+1. Click the Pin #19 in the boards table to select the slave matrix table.

 2.In the Configurator: select any momentary button parameter that you want to assign and select the matrix node you need.

 The SimVimX plugin has “embedded FMS/CDU” configuration for RealSimControl Matrix.
 You won’t need to assign all those 140 buttons one-by-one, you’ll just need to select one device (Boeing CDU or Airbus MCDU) in the configurator.